RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-02-beaglebone-black-ubuntu.markdown

 * Ubuntu is the distro that I'm most familiar with.
 [WisdomGroup](http://wisdomgroup.com) uses Ubuntu for multiple projects.
 With a common operating system, knowledge gained in one environment is immediately useful in another.
 * Prepping for [Parallella](/blog/2013/06/22/preparing-for-parallella-64-cores-installing-go-on-mac-os-x/), the 64-core single-board computer that will cost about two hundred bucks.
 The Parallella is currently in short supply.
 When it becomes available, it will run Ubuntu.
 Experience with other single-board computers, especially those running Ubuntu, will prove useful.

 This article will show how to install Ubuntu on the BeagleBone Black. _Gotchas_ will be pointed out along the way.
 Where possible, I will explain the reasons behind my decisions so that you can make different choices if you like.
 <!--more-->
+For a comparable examination of the Raspberry Pi, take a look at [Ruby on Raspberry Pi](/blog/2012/12/03/ruby-on-raspberry-pi/).

 ###Sudo Disclaimer: You Could Destroy Everything
 Procedures described here will ask you to use the `sudo` command.
 [Sudo endows users with great power](http://xkcd.com/149/).
 You could destroy all of the data on your computer by using `sudo` incorrectly.
 Further, since technology changes rapidly, everything you see here could be out of date by the time you read this.
 Please be careful, and double-check these steps through your own sources.